Nonclassicality in correlations without causal order: Antinomicity

 Before we proceed further, it is important to distinguish two notions of signalling that will appear in subsequent discussion: firstly, the usual notion (\textit{e.g.}, in Bell scenarios) of \textit{observed signalling} at the level of correlations, $P_{\vec{X}|\vec{A}}$, and secondly, the notion of \textit{environmental signalling} at the level of the underlying (quasi-)process, $P_{\vec{I}|\vec{O}}$.
-The latter provides a mechanism that makes it possible to activate the signalling behaviour at the observational level with the appropriate choice of local interventions, \textit{i.e.}, it dictates the potential for signalling (which depends on the environment) rather than actual signalling (which is manifest in the observed correlations).\footnote{This distinction between observed and environmental signalling is at the root of the distinction between \textit{signalling graphs} and \textit{causal structures}.
+The latter provides a mechanism that makes it possible to activate the signalling behaviour at the observational level with the appropriate choice of local interventions, \textit{i.e.}, it dictates the potential for signalling (which depends on the environment) rather than actual signalling (which is manifest in the observed correlations).
+This distinction between observed and environmental signalling is at the root of the distinction between \textit{signalling graphs} and \textit{causal structures}.
 Causal structures are meant to serve as causal explanations of observed correlations, \textit{i.e.}, they are phrased at the level of environmental signalling, which is always potential rather than actual and requires appropriate local interventions to be actualized at the level of correlations.
-Signalling graphs are concerned with deterministic observed signalling at the level of correlations.} With this distinction in mind, in the rest of this section we formally define our notion of classicality, how it motivates defining different sets of correlations as objects of investigation, and some general properties of these sets of correlations.
+Signalling graphs are concerned with deterministic observed signalling at the level of correlations.

+With this distinction in mind, in the rest of this section we formally define our notion of classicality, how it motivates defining different sets of correlations as objects of investigation, and some general properties of these sets of correlations.